-People who say that “snowshoeing is boring” probably haven’t tried snowshoeing in soft snow or haven’t discovered the joy of jumping off of a big boulder and landing in waist-deep powder.
+People who say that “snowshoeing is boring” probably haven’t tried snowshoeing in soft snow or discovered the joy of jumping off a giant boulder and landing in waist-deep powder.

 Soft powder provides an opportunity to use your snowshoes to their fullest and have some fun adventures and play games.
 You can make frequent stops to make snow angels, have a snowball fight with the kids, or even tromp out a circle with spokes like a wheel for a fun game of pie tag.